dbbdementev/gis/readme.md

 ------------

 To run the program in the console, use the code: gis.py -i testdata-small.csv -o result.csv.
-The code works well for a small amount of data, for large sizes it is necessary to change the structure of the code to read.
-Data occurred not entirely, but, for example, line by line.
+The code works well for a small amount of data, for large sizes it is necessary to change the code structure and read the data line by line.
-At start in linux it is necessary to delete the encoding encoding = 'utf-8'.